Skip to main

 Students who successfully complete the Master of Health - Research Practice stream may be eligible for entry to a PhD course.

-Hear from our staff
+Hear from our students

 Credit for previous study